iron-software/IronBarcode-Examples/how-to/image-correction/README.md

 - **SigmaSpace**: This factor measures the influence of pixel proximity on the filter's effectiveness.
 With an increased SigmaSpace, the filter extends its influence to pixels located further apart, magnifying its spatial coverage.
 This setting also defaults to 75.0.

-Here's a paraphrased version of the code snippet provided, with explanations added and methods restructured to improve readability:

 ```csharp
 using IronBarCode;